 Winsor & Newton Cotman Watercolor Sketchers Pocket Box

 Cotman is the student line of watercolors by the popular brand Winsor & Newton.
 Cotman is a great entry into Winsor & Newton, as synthetic fillers help keep the prices down, yet the quality is still high.
 The Cotman line comes both in pans and tubes, but we love this sketchers pocket box for how portable it is.
-With 12 half pans and a brush, you have just enough to paint on the go, with the lid of the box doubling as a mixing palette.
+With 12 half pans and a brush, you have just enough to paint on the go, with the box lid doubling as a mixing palette.

 Raphaël Watercolor Travel Pan Set

 The Raphaël Aquarelle Watercolor Travel Set makes it easy for artists to paint anywhere and anytime.
 It features a compact circular tin with an array of 10 half pans of student-grade colors, as well as a 12-compartment mixing palette on the top lid and a small brush.
 From Burnt Sienna to Yellow Ochre, you'll have all the colors you need to get started.
-Creatives can stash this pocket size set in their bag and use it for en plein air painting like the Impressionists.
+Creatives can stash this pocket-size set in their bag and use it for en plein air painting like the Impressionists.

 Sargent Art Watercolor Aquarelle Set